jwstegemann/fritz2/www/src/pages/docs/30_Render HTML.md

     // create specific data flow for the `age`-property val age: Flow<Int> = data.map { it.age }

-    // For now accept that this element will change the store's state.
+    // For now, just accept that this element will change the store's state.
     // The concept of handlers is described in the next chapter "Creating Stores" val increaseAge = handle { state -> state.copy(age = state.age + 1) }
 }